In the end, our favorite aspects of staying at the Polynesian had nothing to do with being club level

 Check your dates for rates at the Polynesian.

 SAVE MONEY: RENT DVC POINTS

 There’s a way to save as much as 50% off of a stay if you book a villa or even an over-the-water bungalow.
 The villas and over-the-water bungalows at the Polynesian Resort are part of the Disney Vacation Club, Disney’s version of timeshare units, but it’s still available for the public to reserve.

 Those in the know reserve DVC units by renting points from DVC owners directly or through a service.
 We have use David’s Vacation Club Rentals to save more than 50% off of the rates we would have paid by reserving direct with Disney.

 Our experience with David’s Vacation Club Rentals was seamless.
-Given that the Disney Vacation Club rooms at the resorts are almost always newer and nicer than the hotel rooms, this is the best way to stay deluxe at Disney World while saving money.
+Given that the Disney Vacation Club rooms are almost always newer than the hotel rooms, this is the best way to stay deluxe while saving money.

 David’s works as an intermediary between you and the DVC owner who is selling you points.
 The owner doesn’t get paid in full until your check in date.
 So David’s Vacation Club Rentals works like an escrow account to protect you.
 Once booked, you can still add Magical Express reservations or Disney dining plans.

-You can see how much you will save by using David’s point calculator on your stay dates and then compare that cost with booking the villa units directly.
-You must pay a refundable deposit for them to query owners for your stay, and they look at first, second, and third choices you list.
+You can see how much you will save by using David’s point calculator on your stay dates.
+Then compare that cost with booking the villa units directly.
+You must pay a refundable deposit for them to query owners for your stay.
+They will look at first, second, and third choices you list.
 When they have been unable to book me something, they refunded my deposit immediately.

 If that happens, you can speak to an agent who can tell you what is available around your original query.
 The agents have found alternate options for my dates if my first choice wasn’t available.

 The only drawback by using David’s service is that you will not receive daily housekeeping without a fee.
 And you must commit to your travel dates; the booking is nonrefundable.